proccaserra/rose2018ng-notebook/README.md

 A data science project aiming at making a GC-MS based metabolite profiles of Rose scent published in [Nature Genetics, in June 2018](https://doi.org/10.1038/s41588-018-0110-3) compliant with the [FAIR principles](https://doi.org/10.1038/sdata.2016.18), through the use of several data standards, namely: [Frictionless Tabular data package](https://frictionlessdata.io/specs/tabular-data-package/) as syntax for the data matrix, semantic markup of measurements with [STATO ontology](https://github.com/isa-tools/stato), of chemicals with [CHEBI ontology](http://purl.obolibrary.org/obo/chebi.owl) and InChi for annotation, and insisting on the need to clarify the semantics of data matrices.

-A exhaustive documentation of the transformation process is provided in the form of a series of jupyter notebooks.
+An exhaustive documentation, in the form of a series of jupyter notebooks, is provided.
+It describes the various steps of the FAIRification process.

++ Converting the original Excel spreadsheet released as supplementary material to a Frictionless Tabular Data package.

 [![Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/proccaserra/rose2018ng-notebook/dev?filepath=%2Fnotebooks%2F0-rose-metabolites-Python-data-handling.ipynb) A Jupyter+Python notebook: 0-rose-metabolites-Python-data-handling.ipynb

 A data exploration and graphical recapitulation of the dataset is performed in python using the graphic grammar library plotnine from either the Tabular Data Package or from the RDF/Linked Data graph, to demonstrate that equivalency of the representations.
 A visual exploration also shows how 2 datasets treated with the same protocol can be readily mobilized for a data integration exercise.

++ Analysing the metabolite profiles using python and the plotnine library from the Frictionless Data Package:

 [![Binder](http://mybinder.org/badge_logo.svg)](http://beta.mybinder.org/v2/gh/proccaserra/rose2018ng-notebook/dev?filepath=%2Fnotebooks%2F1-rose-metabolites-Python-analysis.ipynb) A Jupyter+Python notebook: 1-rose-metabolites-Python-analysis.ipynb

++ Recapitulating the analysis done previously but from an RDF graph and SPARQL queries.
  A full Linked Data (LD) representation is provided and visualization of the metabolite profiles in 6 rose strains and 3 plants parts is presented.

 [![Binder](http://mybinder.org/badge_logo.svg)](http://beta.mybinder.org/v2/gh/proccaserra/rose2018ng-notebook/dev?filepath=%2Fnotebooks%2F2-rose-metabolites-Python-RDF-querying-analysis.ipynb) A Jupyter+Python+Sparql notebook: 2-rose-metabolites-Python-RDF-querying-analysis.ipynb

-A fourth notebook performs the visual exploration of the dataset using R, to show case how the Tabular Data Package can be consumed in a different environment very easily.
++ A fourth notebook performs the visual exploration of the dataset using R, to show case how the Tabular Data Package can be consumed in a different environment very easily.

 [![Binder](http://mybinder.org/badge_logo.svg)](http://beta.mybinder.org/v2/gh/proccaserra/rose2018ng-notebook/dev?filepath=%2Fnotebooks%2F3-rose-metabolites-R-analysis.ipynb) A Jupyter+R notebook: 3-rose-metabolites-R-analysis.ipynb